Kyai Gede Mosque: History

 Kyai Gede Mosque (also spelled Kiai Gede, or Kiyai Gede) was established around 1675.
 The name Kyai Gede (Javanese for "great kyai") refers to the name of a kyai who had left the Demak Sultanate in Java after a conflict with the Sultan of Demak.
 He reached the Sultanate of Banjar in the southern part of Kalimantan where he was told by the ruling Sultan, Mustain Billah, to expand the Sultanate of Banjar to the west.

 Kyai Gede began his voyage through the upstream of Lamandau River.
 He arrived in a settlement in what is now the town of Kotawaringin.
 The small settlement was led by the seven brothers of Demang.
-With the help of the locals, Kyai Gede managed to solve the problem of the townspeople, and following that he settled in the area to teach Islam.
-Later, it was recorded that Kyai Gede, together with Prince Adipati Antakesuma decided to establish a Sultanate in Kotawaringin.
+With the help of the locals, Kyai Gede managed to solve the problem of the townspeople, and following that, he settled in the area to teach Islam.
+Later, it was recorded that Kyai Gede, together with Prince Adipati Antakesuma, decided to establish a sultanate in Kotawaringin.
 Together they establish a kraton/palace as well as a mosque for the new kingdom.
-This mosque was assumed to be established after 1675, the year Pangeran Antakusuma became the new leader of his own kingdom.
+This mosque was assumed to have been established after 1675, the year Pangeran Antakusuma became the new leader of his own kingdom.
 Because of Kyai Gede's great services in spreading Islam as well as establishing the Sultanate of Kotawaringin, Sultan Mustain Billah entitled him the regent (adipati) of Kotawaringin under the title Patih Hamengubumi and Adipati Gede Ing Kotawaringing.

 In 1951, Kyai Gede Mosque was restored with the help of funding by the people surrounding the area.
 A new terrace was added, and the roof shingles were restored.
 In 1968, the minbar was restored by adding a roof over the outward protruding minbar.
 Today, however, the addition has been removed to restore the appearance of the mosque to its original form.
 In 1980–1981, the river bank of Lamandau River was paved to protect the mosque.
 Another series of restorations of the mosque was done in 1982-1983 and 1985–1986.

 Today, the Kyai Gede Mosque still stands firm and well-maintained.
 Maintenance of the mosque was done by the people of the Kotawaringin town.
 The mosque is still used as a place of worship and as a place for Islamic learning in the area.